-Located approximately a 45-minute drive from Manali, Sethan was a place for slow travellers – particularly during winter, when snow claims its ground and any movement beyond this tiny Buddhist town, becomes impossible!
+Located approximately a 45-minute drive from Manali, Sethan is a place for slow travellers – particularly during winter, when snow claims its ground and any movement beyond this tiny Buddhist town, becomes impossible!

-But it is not the fact that Sethan becomes inaccessible during snowfall that’s the charm of visiting Sethan, it is, the view of the Kullu Valley…
+But it is not the fact that Sethan becomes inaccessible during snowfall that makes it charming, it is, the view of the Kullu Valley…

-In the month of March, the valley was draped in white.
-The weather in Sethan was cold, with the temperature staying below zero degrees Celcius for weeks.
-Little flakes of happiness – the snow – had covered the entire valley with a sheet of white.
+In February, the valley was draped in white.
+The weather was cold.
+And the temperature was falling (and staying) below zero degrees Celcius for weeks.
+Little flakes of happiness had covered the entire valley with a sheet of white.

 From Sethan village, one can see the towering Dhauladhar ranges.
 River Beas flowing right next to it divides Dhauladhar and Pir Panjal where Hamta Valley is located.